-I would like to acknowledge and thank all the teachers for their hard work, adaptability and dedication in framing this vision of distance learning.
-These are difficult times for all of us, and I am grateful to all my staff for their continued professionalism at a time that is both professionally and personally challenging.”
+We would like to acknowledge and thank all the teachers for their hard work, adaptability and dedication in framing this vision of distance learning.
+These are difficult times for all of us, and we are grateful to all staff for their continued professionalism at a time that is both professionally and personally challenging.

 The mechanisms utilized to communicate emergency information among faculty, staff, students, and visitors will incorporate a variety of communication channels.
 The sharing of information in the event of a school closure currently proceeds as follows: